peterorndoff/peterorndoff.github.io/_pages/about.md

   address: >

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
+latest_posts: false  # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
+social: false  # includes social icons at the bottom of the page
 ---
-Ad astra per Aspera
+### Ad astra per Aspera

 I'm a Multi-Messenger Astrophysics student at Oregon State University conducting Gravitational Wave research with Dr. Jeffrey Hazboun.

-Research Interests
+#### Research Interests

 <r_int>Gravitational Waves in PTA & LISA bands</r_int>
 <r_int>Binary localization &amp; Anisotropy in the SGWB</r_int>